Joe Thomas (actor): Career

 After entering the performing arts via the Footlights, Thomas performed with fellow University of Cambridge students at the Edinburgh Festival Fringe in a production of All's Well That Ends Well directed by author Duncan Barrett.
-After graduating from university, Thomas took to acting professionally, and his parents have accepted and are not ashamed of his choice of career.

-Thomas is in a double act along with Sweet, and they have performed their show, The Jonny and Joe Show, at the Edinburgh Fringe Festival.
+Thomas was in a double act along with Sweet, and they have performed their show, The Jonny and Joe Show, at the Edinburgh Fringe Festival.

 Thomas' big break in television was his role as Simon Cooper in The Inbetweeners which was so popular that it spawned two feature films, The Inbetweeners Movie and The Inbetweeners 2.
 Together with Bird and writing partner Sweet, he wrote Chickens, a satirical sketch about three conscientious objectors during World War I. It was broadcast as part of Channel 4's Comedy Showcase in 2011.
 In 2012, it was picked up by Sky One who commissioned a full, six episode series; filming began in late 2012 and debuted in August 2013.

 Following this, Thomas starred in the student sitcom Fresh Meat as Kingsley Owen and played a Maths teacher in the first episode of the second series of Threesome.
 In 2017, Thomas began starring in the sitcom White Gold, along with his other The Inbetweeners co-star James Buckley.

-In 2018 Thomas began work on Proposal, a comedy radio series announced as part of BBC Radio 2's spring "funny fortnight", in which he plays Jamie, a man preparing to propose to his girlfriend Lucy (Pearl Mackie).
+In 2018, Thomas began work on Proposal, a comedy radio series announced as part of BBC Radio 2's spring "funny fortnight", in which he plays Jamie, a man preparing to propose to his girlfriend Lucy (Pearl Mackie).

+In 2021, Thomas performed in his own show at the Edinburgh Festival Fringe.

 Personal life

-As of 2017, Thomas resides on the Barbican Estate, London, with his fiancée Hannah Tointon.
-In October 2022 they announced the birth of their first child, a girl.
-He is a supporter of Tottenham Hotspur and has diagnosed himself with autism spectrum disorder.
+As of 2017, Thomas has resided on the Barbican Estate, London, with his fiancée Hannah Tointon.
+In October 2022, they announced the birth of their first child, a girl.